carloscinelli/NetworkRiskMeasures/README.md

 How to install the development version from GitHub
 --------------------------------------------------

 To install the GitHub version you need to have the package `devtools` installed.
-Make sure to set the option `build_vignettes = TRUE` to compile the package vignette (which is not available yet).
+Make sure to set the option `build_vignettes = TRUE` to compile the package vignette (but it is not available yet).

 ``` r
 # install.packages("devtools") # run this to install the devtools package